In the Media

 Jack speaks with Oren Cass about the Trump administration’s theories of executive power, how they fit into the Supreme Court’s executive power jurisprudence, and the checks that are currently operating (or not) to constrain the administration.

-Thomas Edsall cites Jack’s post on the executive power implications of Trump v.
+Thomas Edsall in his op-ed cites Jack’s post on the executive power implications of Trump v.
 United States.
-See the post here: The President’s Favorite Decision: The Influence of Trump v.
-U.S. in Trump 2.0.
+See the Executive Functions post here.

 All In With Chris Hayes Podcast (Feb.
 25)